Project Overview: EV-0120

 Accomplishments: The project has installed 9 raingardens, fixed spot repairs on existing storm mains, replaced three blocks of new storm mains, and installed three stormwater filter vaults that will treat over 80 acres of runoff before it is discharged to the bay.

-Next Milestones: The project should be completed by the end of June, 2018.
+Next Milestones: Work was completed end of June 2018.